40 Drinks You Should Never Drink After 40

-It may be the most instantly gratifying pleasure known to man: That first cold, refreshing sip of your favorite beverage on a hot day.
+It may be the most instantly gratifying pleasure known to humankind: That first cold, refreshing sip of your favorite beverage on a hot day.
 And when the weather turns cold?
-A beverage is still the fastest way to warm up the chill and turn your mood around, but as you get older, there are some drinks that once you're over the age of 40, it's best to steer clear of.
+A beverage is still the fastest way to warm up the chill and turn your mood around.
+But as you get older, there are some drinks that once you're over the age of 40, it's best to steer clear of.

-See, while a drink may be the fastest way to quench your thirst or comfort a chill, it's also the fastest way to blow up a waistline.
-In fact, according to Zero Belly Smoothies, liquid calories account for a whopping 21 percent of our daily calorie intake—more than 400 calories every single day, which is more than twice as much as we drank 30 years ago.
+See, while a drink may be the fastest way to quench your thirst or comfort a chill, it's also the fastest way to expand your waistline.
+Liquid calories account for a whopping 22% of our daily calorie intake—upwards of 350 calories every single day, which is more than twice as much as we drank 30 years ago.

 Flavored Coconut Water

 Plain coconut water is a wonderful electrolyte replenisher, but once companies throw in added sweeteners and tropical fruit-flavored syrups (think pineapple coconut water), you often end up drinking more sugar than is in an actual coconut.

 For many of us, lemonade evokes memories of cute kids sitting at a stand the end of their driveway.
 And while the littles pushing the drink may be innocent enough, the beverage itself is not, as it can be high in calories and sugar in just one cup.
 The only thing we like about this drink is its fairly harmless list of ingredients.
 While water, sugar, and lemon juice won't make you sick, drinking it in excess could bring on a metabolic condition that will.
 And don't even think about going for the Minute Maid stuff, as that version has a whopping 40 grams of sugar in just one 12-ounce can.

 Probiotics are great for maintaining good gut health, but not when they're tainted with loads of sugar.
 Take Bolthouse Farms' Peach Parfait Breakfast Smoothie as an example: just one 15.2-fl-oz bottle packs in 360 calories and 45 grams of sugar.
 You're better off enjoying a satiating serving of these 25 Best Yogurts for Weight Loss instead.